AlexanderLustig/CyberSecurity-Learning-Journey/Python Essentials 1 Cisco/5-7-2024 to Current.md

 5/16/2024 - Finally finished the 3rd module.
 Had to cram a bit more today as I missed the last few days.
 Felt a bit demotivated near the end, like I didn't want to continue, but I stuck to it.
 Finished the module test with a 95% on the second try.

-***********GRAMMER FIX***************

 5/20/2024 - Finally back.
-Last few days where a bit busy with college and registering for classes and all the other necessary steps, so I wasn't able to do much coding.
-But today, I learnt functions.
+The last few days were a bit busy with college, registering for classes, and all the other necessary steps, so I wasn't able to do much coding.
+But today, I learned functions.
 Pretty easy to understand.
-7 out of 10
+7 out of 10.

-5/21/2024 - Did more practice with function.
-Mainly just labs.
-Some of the labs gave like zero information on what it wanted my to create, so that was annoying.
-Ohter then that, the unit qui was pretty easy to understand as I already knew how funciton work.
-6 out of 10 due to lack infromation from many of the projects.
+5/21/2024 - Did more practice with functions, mainly just labs.
+Some of the labs provided little information on what they wanted me to create, which was annoying.
+Other than that, the unit quiz was pretty easy to understand as I already knew how functions work.
+6 out of 10 due to lack of information from many of the projects.
 Needed better instructions.

-5/23/2024 - I didn't log yesterday's lesson as there wasn't much intereresting to log.
+5/23/2024 - I didn't log yesterday's lesson as there wasn't much interesting to log.
 Same as today.
 More of the same learning.
-But I did get a glance at what the final progect will be.
-Its gonna be make a TicTacToe board and have the computer be one of the players and you try to beat it.
-I did something similar in Java a year ago, but dont remeber much from how I coded that, so this should be interesting.
+But I did get a glance at what the final project will be.
+It's going to be making a TicTacToe board and having the computer be one of the players, and you try to beat it.
+I did something similar in Java a year ago, but don't remember much from how I coded that, so this should be interesting.

+5/25/2024 - Finally finished all the lessons and now I'm on the final project and test.
+I will do the project first, which is to make the TicTacToe game.
+I don't really know how I will go about doing this, but that is something I will figure out another day with more research and whatnot.